OCR-free Document Understanding Transformer: Appendix

-To see the model fully understands the complex layouts, formats, and contents in given document images, we conduct \textit{document parsing}, which is a task of extracting the desired structured information from the input document image (See Figure~\ref{fig:problem_definition}).

-\paragraph{Indonesian Receipts~\citep{park2019cord}.} This is a public benchmark dataset that consists of 1K Indonesian receipt images.
-The dataset also provides OCR annotations (i.e., texts and their 2D location information), and the desired structured information (i.e., ground truth) in JSON format.
+To see the model fully understands the complex layouts and contexts in documents, we test document information extraction (IE) tasks on various real document images including both public benchmarks and real industrial datasets.
+In this task, the model aims to map each document to a structured form of information that is consistent with the target ontology or database schema.
+See Figure~\ref{fig:problem_definition} for an illustrative example.
+The model should not only read the characters well, but also understand the layouts and semantics to infer the groups and nested hierarchies among the texts.

+We evaluate the models with two metrics; field-level F1 score~\cite{hwang2019pot,xu2019_layoutLM,hong2021bros} and Tree Edit Distance (TED) based accuracy~\cite{ted,teds,hwang2021costeffective}.
+The F1 checks whether the extracted field information is in the ground truth.
+Even if a single character is missed, the score assumes the field extraction is failed.
+Although F1 is simple and easy to understand, there are some limitations.
+First, it does not take into account partial overlaps.
+Second, it can not measure the predicted structure (e.g., groups and nested hierarchy).
+To assess overall accuracy, we also use another metric based on TED~\cite{ted}, that can be used for any documents represented as trees.
+It is calculated as, $\max(0, 1-\text{TED}(\text{pr},\text{gt})/\text{TED}(\phi,\text{gt}))$, where $\text{gt}$, $\text{pr}$, and $\phi$ stands for ground truth, predicted, and empty trees respectively.
+Similar metrics are used in recent works on document IE~\cite{teds,hwang2021costeffective}

+We use two public benchmark datasets as well as two private industrial datasets which are from our active real-world service products.
+Each dataset is explained in the followings.

+\paragraph{CORD.} The Consolidated Receipt Dataset (CORD)\footnote{\url{https://huggingface.co/datasets/naver-clova-ix/cord-v1}.}\cite{park2019cord} is a public benchmark that consists of 0.8K train, 0.1K valid, 0.1K test receipt images.
+The letters of receipts is in Latin alphabet.
+The number of unique fields is 30 containing menu name, count, total price, and so on.
+There are complex structures (i.e., nested groups and hierarchies such as \texttt{ items>item>{ \{}name, count, price{ \}}}) in the information.
+See Figure~\ref{fig:problem_definition} for more details.

+\paragraph{Ticket.} This is a public benchmark dataset~\cite{eaten} that consists of 1.5K train and 0.4K test Chinese train ticket images.
+We split 10\% of the train set as a validation set.
+There are 8 fields which are ticket number, starting station, train number, and so on.
+The structure of information is simple and all keys are guaranteed to appear only once and the location of each field is fixed.

-\paragraph{Japanese Business Cards (In-Service Data).} This dataset is also from one of our products.
-The dataset consists of 20K Japanese business cards images with corresponding ground truths in JSON format.
+\paragraph{Business Card (In-Service Data).} This dataset is from our active products that are currently deployed.
+The dataset consists of 20K train, 0.3K valid, 0.3K test Japanese business cards.
+The number of fields is 11, including name, company, address, and so on.
+The structure of information is similar to the \textit{Ticket} dataset.